D1gita7Duck/meowsic/readme.md

 -album art , album name , artist name etc to be searched and auto cached using db [DONE]

--above metadata to be displayed with currently playing song
+-above metadata to be displayed with currently playing song [Backend_DONE]

 -play pause stop next and previous functionality [DONE]

 -use libraries to play file in native python instead of using wmp [DONE]

--ability to store "liked" songs using sql
+-ability to store "liked" songs using sql [DONE]

--above feature to be used to display "recently played" songs with name and album art on the home screen
+-above feature to be used to display "recently played" songs with name and album art on the home screen [Backend_DONE]

 Version 1.0:

 -everything from 0.9 and more

--playlists functionality with either sql db
+-playlists functionality with sql db

--database stores all songs downloaded , played and liked

 -robust mechanism for play,pause,stop,next and previous song [DONE]